mnsht/moonrocks/README.md

-# SR Components
+# SRC

-The UI component library for Scholar Raise, using Storybook
+The UI component library based on [Styled System](https://styled-system.com/).

 ## Developing

-Be sure to check the [list of todos](TODOS.md).

 1. `yarn install`
 2. `yarn start`
 3. GG.

+## Contributing

+1. Fork.
+2. Work.
+3. Commit.
+4. PR.
+5. GG.

 ## Using

+_Need to work on this section..._

-1. Run `yarn add https://github.com/scholarraise/sr-components.git` in your app
+1. Run `yarn add https://github.com/cereallarceny/src.git` in your app
 2. Add a `<ThemeProvider theme={theme}>` to your project's root, and pass it a theme.
 You can either add your own theme or import the one used in this library like such: `import { theme } from 'sr-components';`.
 We also export `ThemeProvider` from styled-components, which is bundled in the library.
 3. To import a component in a file, simply type `import { Box } from 'sr-components';`
 4. GG.

-## Releasing

-1. Commit n' stuff
-2. `yarn release`